Giving

 What are the benefits to the move?

-The entire 15,000-square-foot building will be dedicated to student programming, centers and support services.
+The entire 15,000-square-foot building has been dedicated to student programming, centers and support services.
 This is an opportunity to cultivate more community and synergy among these students and further support students from all identifies and backgrounds.

 The building includes meeting rooms, a lactation room, several cozy lounge areas, study spaces with laptop charging stations, gender-inclusive restrooms, and an outdoor patio area.